Compare FP MARKETS Versus SPREADEX and IC Markets broker accounts.

 Which is better FP Markets or SpreadEx?

-Both FP Markets and SpreadEx have an excellent reputation and to make a decision regarding which one is better is not an easy one.
+Both FP Markets and SpreadEx have an excellent reputation, and deciding which one is better is not easy.

 Take the time to examine the trading features that FP Markets and SpreadEx offer.
 See which broker best suits your investment strategy.